LiviuCP/goToScriptsPython/README.md

 5.9.
 Getting help

 All possible navigation options can be viewed by entering the ? character followed by ENTER in navigation mode.
+The application remains in "default mode" meaning the user can continue to use the navigation and commands functionality without the need to exit the help menu.
+This is slightly different from the BASH version where the user had to quit the help dialog to be able to continue to use the application.

 6. THE HISTORY FUNCTIONALITY